• LOGIN

 To upload your file into the application go to Shared Components > Static Files.
 Click the Create button.
 On the Create page you can upload a file and either associate the file to a specific application or no application.

-Files associated to a specific application must have a unique filename within its parent application.
+Files associated with a specific application must have a unique filename within its parent application.
 It can then be referenced (most likely in a page template) using the #APP_IMAGES# substitution string.
 Ex: #APP_IMAGES#test.js

 Files that are not associated with a specific application are available to all the applications within the workspace and can be referenced (most likely in a page template) using the #WORKSPACE_IMAGES# substitution string.
 Ex: #WORKSPACE_IMAGES#test.js